-- 1. The student will exemplify the ethics and integrity of Biblical servant leadership through - Satisfactorily explaining core ethical values through graded quizzes, tests, and projects, and assigned Christian service tasks given by the Organizational Leadership faculty; - Accompanying the faculty to a leadership summit or leadership conference during their internship; and - Completing required Organizational Leadership courses with a minimum B-(2.7) GPA. - 2.
-The student will link theoretical models of leadership and business principles, people skills, problem-solving, managerial training, team dynamics, and realworld case studies.
-The student will accomplish these components of the Organizational Leadership program by - Completing all Organizational Leadership courses with a B- (2.7) GPA; - Demonstrating acquisition of managerial and leadership skills through class participation, biography research, assigned "deep dive into leadership" presentations, and exams in these courses; and - Completing the Organizational Leadership Capstone Exam and Project with an average score of 90% or better.
+- 1. The student will exemplify the ethics and integrity of Biblical servant leadership through satisfactorily explaining core ethical values through graded quizzes, tests, and projects, and assigned Christian service tasks given by the Organizational Leadership faculty. - 2.
+The student will link together theoretical models of effective leadership, business principles, and people skills.
+These include problem-solving, managerial training, team dynamics, and real-world case studies.
+Demonstrating acquisition of managerial and leadership skills through class participation, biography research, assigned "deep dive into leadership" presentations, and exams in these courses.
+The student will articulate a biblical philosophy of leadership, demonstrating their readiness to minister with the right purpose, vision, and values through composing and delivering public addresses related to leadership philosophy.